 every question is important and the basic ones even more so! 🙂

-Degiro automatically offers you a Swiss Franc account with CH....
-IBAN at the bank CIC.
-So you don't have to make any intermediate step if you invest there directly in CHF.
-If you click on "Deposit" in the upper right corner, you will see your personal Swiss Degiro account.
+Degiro automatically offers you a Swiss franc account with CH....
+IBAN with the CIC bank.
+This means you no longer have to take an intermediate step if you invest directly in CHF.
+If you click on "Deposit" in the top right-hand corner, you will see your personal Swiss Degiro account.

 I hope this was your question?